SeparateRecords/nightcore/README.md

 audio.export("/path/to/your/new_file.mp3")
 ```

-Say you've already got an audio segment, you can use the @ operator (once `nightcore` is imported) to create a new audio segment.
+Say you've already got an audio segment, you can use the @ operator to create a *new* audio segment, or pass the audio in as the first argument.

 ```python
 import nightcore as nc